16-tech/Apna-college-demo/README.md

 # Apna-college-demo
-This is my first repo
+This is my first git repository